Tushar-Naik/tushar-naik.github.io/public/blog-posts/terminal-blog.md

 - "ssh into this machine and count how many requests have failed"

-Jotted below is a list of useful tools, scripts and productivity hacks I've collected over the years for a better terminal experience.
+Jotted below is a list of useful tools, scripts and productivity hacks I've collected over the years for a better terminal experience (I call it **Terminimal**).
 And the irony here being, they all try to reduce the amount of time I spend on the terminal.

 I also know that you would have accumulated a nice set of shiny buckles for your tool-belt.
 I would like to hear about the best ones that you live by (write to me @tushar.knaik@gmail.com)